 - University of Bristol Summer Institute

 Most costs are covered by the Summer Institutes program.
-They include round-trip airfare, tuition and fees at the host university, accommodation and meals and a small daily allowance.
+They include round-trip airfare, tuition and fees at the host university, accommodation and meals.

 Application process: online

 - Essay question (800-word maximum)

 - Equal opportunity form